wyang17/SQuIRE/README.md

 ## Installation ##

-We recommend using [Conda](https://conda.io/docs/) for SQuIRE installation.
+SQuIRE can be installed using either [mamba](https://github.com/mamba-org/mamba) or [pip](https://pip.pypa.io/en/stable/).

-Conda is a package manager that installs and runs packages and their dependencies.
+Conda is a package manager that installs and runs packages and their dependencies; mamba is a reimplementation of conda in C++ with faster dependency solving.
 Conda also creates virtual environments and allows users to switch between those environments.
+Pip is a package manager for Python packages.

-The instructions below installs Conda and creates a virtual environment in which to install software required by SQuIRE.
+The instructions below install conda and create a virtual environment in which to install software required by SQuIRE.
 Following these instructions ensures that SQuIRE has the correct software versions and dependencies and prevents software conflicts.

 1. Download Miniconda from https://conda.io/miniconda.html
     * `wget -c https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh`
     * Documentation will appear as the software downloads